mueezbaig/Python_mini_projects/9. Minesweeper/README.md

 ## How to Run

 1. Ensure you have Python installed on your system.
-2. Clone or download the `minesweeper.py` file.
+2. Clone or download the `main.py` file.
-3. Run the script using Python by executing `python minesweeper.py` in your terminal.
+3. Run the script using Python by executing `python3 main.py` in your terminal.

 ## Contributors